Youssef-Hassane/AirBnB_clone/README.md

 Ⓜ️ 2.
 CSS files 				COMPLETED ✅
 Ⓜ️ 3.
 Zoning done!
 COMPLETED ✅
 Ⓜ️ 4.
 Search!
 COMPLETED ✅
 Ⓜ️ 5.
-More filters 				NOT STARTED ❌
+More filters 				COMPLETED ✅
 Ⓜ️ 6.
 It's (h)over				NOT STARTED ❌
 Ⓜ️ 7.
 Display results				NOT STARTED ❌
 Ⓜ️ 8.
 More details				NOT STARTED ❌